Skip to content

 Go to a college or career fair

 Whether you are interested in pursuing a career after high school or attending university, go to a fair!
 Many college and career fairs feature tables of personnel representing their business or college, panel discussions, Q&A sessions, and more.
-Gong to a fair will help you network, get connected, and be informed about your options.
+Going to a fair will help you network, get connected, and be informed about your options.

 Join a club